Guidelines on the Reporting of Grants and Contributions Awards

 • 2.1To provide guidance to managers and functional specialists on the identification, collection and publication of grants and contributions (Gs&Cs) award information.

-• 2.1.1These guidelines also support the public disclosure of grants and contributions information requirements for government entities under the Access to Information Act.
+• 2.1.1These guidelines also support the proactive publication of grants and contributions information requirements for government entities under the Access to Information Act.
 Section 87 of the Act requires government entities to publicly disclose grants and contributions with a value of more than $25,000, as well as grants and contributions that are of $25,000 or less but were amended so that their value is of $25,000 or more.

 3. Application